FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Scaling to Large State or Action Spaces

 where $\boldsymbol{\theta}^{-}$ are the weights of the target neural network, $\boldsymbol{\theta}$ are the weights of the predicted neural network, which are updated every iteration, and $w_t$ is the importance sampling weight.
 The loss function is optimized via gradient descent in line 13.
-Here, we are trying to minimize the difference between the target $w_t( r^{t+1}+\gamma \max_a \hat{Q}(s,a, \boldsymbol{\theta}^{-}))$ and the prediction $Q(s,a, \boldsymbol{\theta})$.
-Because the target variable does not change in deep learning, here the target network is updated only every $K$ iterations (line 16), while the prediction network is updated every iteration.
+We are trying to minimize the difference between the target $w_t( r^{t+1}+\gamma \max_a \hat{Q}(s,a, \boldsymbol{\theta}^{-}))$ and the prediction $Q(s,a, \boldsymbol{\theta})$.
+The target network is updated only every $K$ iterations (line 16), while the prediction network is updated every iteration.
 Having the target fixed for awhile helps in having stable training.
-The key idea which differentiates our algorithm from traditional deep reinforcement learning algorithms is that our target $w_t( r^{t+1}+\gamma \max_a \hat{Q}(s,a, \boldsymbol{\theta}^{-}))$ is ``error corrected" by the importance sampling weight $w_t$, and the rare event distribution is updated via $T, U$ and $\hat{\epsilon}$.
+The key idea which differentiates our algorithm from traditional deep RL algorithms is that our target $w_t( r^{t+1}+\gamma \max_a \hat{Q}(s,a, \boldsymbol{\theta}^{-}))$ is ``error corrected" by the importance sampling weight $w_t$, and the rare event distribution is updated via $T, U$ and $\hat{\epsilon}$.
 The variables $T$, $U$, $\hat{\epsilon}$ and $w_t$ are updated in the same manner as the tabular algorithm (Algorithm \ref{algo:combined}), through using the output of the prediction net $Q(s,a, \boldsymbol{\theta})$ where the input is state $s^{t+1}$.
 The actions are also selected in the same manner as Algorithm \ref{algo:combined}, through using the output of the prediction net $Q(s,a, \boldsymbol{\theta})$ where the input is state $s^t$.

+\textbf{Rare Event Adaptive Actor Critic Algorithm (FIRE-ImACRE, Algorithm \ref{algo:AC})}: Neural networks are used to approximate the ``actor'' and ``critic'' functions \cite{mnih2016asynchronous}.
+The critic function estimates the value (network \textbf{$c$}), based on which the actor function updates the policy (network $\mathbf{\theta}$).
+The advantage function $A(s^t,a^t)$ (line 8) measures how good taking action $a^t$ is, compared to taking the average action, at state $s^t$.
+It is a function of the reward $r^{t+1}$, the values $V(s^t)$ and $V(s^{t+1})$ (obtained from the critic network $\boldsymbol{c}$ , line 7).
+It is corrected by the importance sampling correction weight $w^t(s^t,a^t,s^{t+1})$ (line 8), because we perform importance sampling of rare events.
+Each iteration, $A(s^t,a^t)$ will be stored in the buffer (line 9).
+The variables $T, U, \hat{\epsilon}$ and $w_t$ are updated in the same manner as the tabular algorithm (Algorithm \ref{algo:combined}).
+At the end of an epoch ($K$ timeslots), both the actor and critic networks are optimized, via gradient descent.
+The gradients for the actor and critic networks, respectively, are:

+Both gradients are functions of the advantage value, stored in the buffer every iteration (line 9).

+Both algorithms differ from traditional Deep Q learning and Actor Critic algorithms, as importance sampling of server failures is integrated.